-If your dentist has advised you to get a tooth removed, or you are ready to get your wisdom teeth removed, you have come to the right place; Dr. Weber is a trained specialist in tooth removal.
+If your dentist has advised you to get a tooth extraction or you are ready to get your wisdom teeth removed, you have come to the right place; Dr. Weber is a trained specialist in tooth extraction.
 Oral and maxillofacial surgeons are highly trained to remove teeth quickly and easily to minimize recovery time.

 Why Does My Tooth Need to be Extracted?

 When teeth become damaged, break down due to trauma, or are decaying, sometimes the teeth can be restored with non-surgical treatments like a filling, root canal, or crown.
 When the damage is too extensive, your dentist may decide to refer you to an oral surgeon when the best course of action is to have the tooth removed.
 If this is the case, Dr. Weber will develop a treatment plan for extraction, taking into consideration your age, health, and the overall condition of your mouth.
 Most tooth extractions are performed in one surgical visit.

 Some common reasons that a tooth may need to be extracted are: